anselm92/pms/README.md

 * Regenerate translation files: `django-admin makemessages -l de`
 * Recompile translation files: `django-admin.py compilemessages`

+## Rest
+PMS supports rest to create, show and update orders.
+However you have to authenticate first.
+Authentication is done by sending a http request, which has to look as follows

+    POST /api-token-auth/ HTTP/1.1
+    HOST: 127.0.0.1:8000
+    content-length: 47
+    content-type: application/json

+    {
+      "username":"test",
+      "password":"test"
+    }

+The server will reply with an authentication token:

+    {
+        "token": "15d0e38de7d69ad9c488a61c29da84a8a602c69a"
+    }

+Further requests need to have the authorization field in the header set.
+See the following example for how a http request to retrieve all orders should look like

+    GET /rest/orders/ HTTP/1.1
+    HOST: 127.0.0.1:8000
+    authorization: Token 15d0e38de7d69ad9c488a61c29da84a8a602c69a
+    content-type: application/json

+Urls available are:

+    /orders
+    /customers
+    /users

 ## Deployment
 Note this manual is for CentOS, please use appropriate commands for other operating systems
 ###### Software requirements: